npisanti/ofxPDSP/doxygen/Modules.md

 This is an overview of a selection of the available modules.
 There are many classes in pdsp, but many are just for very advanced users as they are used to build higher level classes.
 This is a selection of the most higher level pdsp classes, probably you will never need more than this.
-Module tagged with `[multichannel]` let to process more inputs signals with the same settings by using the `ch(int index)` method.
+Module tagged with `[multichannel]` let to access more than one channel by selecting channels with the `ch(size_t index)` method.
 Module tagged with `[stereo]` let you access just two channels with `ch(0)` and `ch(1)`.

 ## Oscillators / Noise
 - pdsp::VAOscillator : band limited oscillator with saw, pulse, triangle and sine outputs